 Here’s an Interesting Concept

-What might happen if there were absolutely no more babies being welcomed into this vast world?
-Well, eventually, the entire human race would face extinction, and then—just like that—in the blink of an eye, no more Homo sapiens roaming the Earth!
-At least, that’s what the historic timeline of this planet's existence would suggest.
-How many years do you think humans would manage to hang on here?
-100, 80, or maybe even 60years tops?
-My guess leans toward something closer to under 50 years before we fade away.
+What might happen if there were absolutely no more babies being welcomed into this world?
+Well, eventually, the entire human race would face extinction and—blink—no more Homo sapiens roaming the Earth.
+At least, that’s what the historic timeline of this planet would suggest.
+How many years do you think we’d hang on?
+100, 80, maybe 60 tops?
+My guess: barely past 55 before we fade away.

 Next